 First tool we used is NewRelic.This tool allows us to track our app performance on backend as well as frontend on real users visiting the app.

 Firstly we were interested in backend part.
-Usually, all problems at this side should be solved before the start of any speed optimization on client side to have option to adjust technology of page rendering - e.g. skipping to React, Vue.js or a different modern library / framework.
+Usually, all problems at this side should be solved before the start of any speed optimization on client side to have option to adjust technology and kind of page rendering - e.g. switching to React, Vue.js or a different modern library / framework.
 Interesting alternative for certain use-cases is also use of AMP.

 Backend part of PacoGames did not indicate any problem which could affect speed on client side (in browser) so we could continue in next checks with sufficient certainty that we get undistorted data.